Bryan-Legend/globalcombat/README.md

 https://globalcombat.com

 # Project Status
-Originally launched on 2001-01-22 Global Combat.
+Global Combat was originally launched on 2001-01-22.

-After hosting the game for over twenty five years, we're considering the difficult decision to take the site offline.
+After hosting the game for over twenty years, we're considering the difficult decision to take the site offline.

 To honor the players who played the game every day for over twenty years, I'm open sourcing the code for the game here.
-I salute you.